-Increasing inclusion in educational research:
+Increasing inclusion in educational research: A response to Pip Bruce Ferguson

 Jack Whitehead, Department of Education, University of Bath

 In the March 2008 Issue of RI, Pip Bruce Ferguson describes attempts she has observed to include more diverse perspectives and presentation styles in research.
 She suggests "that these changes are indicative of an epistemological transformation in what counts as educational knowledge." (p.24)